 Healthy Food Vendor Forum

 In July 2014, the subcommittee partnered with the Get Healthy Philly on the Healthy Food Vendor Forum to educate and inform vendors about the new citywide nutrition standards.
-The Forum featured representatives from the Procurement Department, Finance Department, and Office of Economic Opportunity discussing information relating to contracting with the City.
+The Forum featured representatives from the Procurement Department, Finance Department, and the Office of Economic Opportunity discussing information relating to contracting with the City.
 The Forum also offered an opportunity to solicit feedback from vendors about their interest in and barriers to sourcing locally.

 Local Food Mapping

 To help the subcommittee better understand what “local food” means in the Philadelphia context, the subcommittee conducted a mapping exercise to identify food products that are available locally.
 The subcommittee understands that some products are simply out of the 100-mile foodshed range that many organizations use to define “local.”
 The subcommittee helped develop the list of local foods that is now included in the Philadelphia Department of Public Health’s Comprehensive Food Standards and Implementation Guide (p.
 13).
-The subcommittee also contributed to the sustainability recommendations in Philadelphia’s comprehensive Nutrition Standards (p.
+The subcommittee also contributed to the sustainability recommendations in Philadelphia’s Comprehensive Nutrition Standards (p.
 14) that encourages City agencies to purchase local foods whenever feasible.